hargup/intern_diary_2016/notes_from_mailing_list.md

 asks the group to give a full analysis to the proposal so that it can be used for the benefit of privacy [36].

-    * Supporting Ian, Benjamin Hawkes-Lewis posts three weblinks demostrating the inverse relation between DRM and accessibility.
+    * Supporting Ian, Benjamin Hawkes-Lewis posts three weblinks demonstrating the inverse relation between DRM and accessibility.
 Though two of these three weblinks are now broken [37].
-To which Glenn Adams responds by saying that DRM/CP doesn't intentionally discriminates against accessiblity features.
+To which Glenn Adams responds by saying that DRM/CP doesn't intentionally discriminates against accessibility features.
-He then points out that HTML5 offer work arounds in case where accessibility features are missing.
+He then points out that HTML5 offer workarounds in case where accessibility features are missing.
 [38]

     * Henri says "Even if one accepted the notion that DRM discriminates